School of Education

 - Physiology 335*

 The Biology minor may be completed by students in Secondary Education Science or Elementary Education licensing programs.
 A minimum cumulative grade point average of 2.75 is required, based on all Biology minor course work taken on the UW–Madison campus.
-The graduation grade point average may be modified by the last 60 credits rule (see Science Education Application and Admissions Information).
+The graduation grade point average may be modified by the last 60 credits rule.

 Secondary Education students may select this minor only if completing a major in another Science certification area.
 It is not possible to be certified only in a minor area.
 Interested Secondary Education students must apply and be admitted to the Science program.
 Admission is limited and competitive.
 See additional information under the major of choice.